department-of-veterans-affairs/va.gov-team/products/ask-va/research/Business line engagement/List of military service fields.md

 ## How we should use their feedback to inform our designs

-Because feedback about these fields is consistent across all business lines, we can:
+Because these fields received consistent feedback from all business lines, we should:

-Include these fields as required for all categories:
+**Include these fields as required for all categories:**

-- First/last name: Always `NEED`
+- First/last name
-- Date of Birth: Always `NEED`
+- Date of Birth

-Remove these fields from the form:
+**Remove these fields from the form:**

-- Service start date: Always `**DON'T NEED**`
+- Service start date
-- Service end date: Always `**DON'T NEED**`
+- Service end date

 Other fields are needed by some business lines, but not by others: